TedHusted/awake/awake.md/awake.md

 * Both you and the recipient must be online for X-Drop to work.
 * If you feel uncomfortable or unsafe using X-Drop, you can disable it.”

 The presentation swirls and presents a QR code.
-“In addition to X-Drop, you can read Quick Response codes through your device to connect with another party.
+“Another way to connect is by reading a Quick Response code through your device.
 Common examples are a store or other vendor.
-You can use conventional chat messaging from your device or — now — the X-3000.”
+QR code threads can use an alternate image and nickname from your profile.”

  Julie nods.
 She uses QR codes with her tablet and manual chat.

-“Your profile can include an alternate image and nickname to display with QR code threads.”

 The presentation switches to a red no-entry icon.
 “Some facilities may require an age-range badge for entry.
 To flash a badge, open the ‘VIRTUAL BADGES’ menu on the app.
 Select the relevant badges, and tap your device on the pad.”

 The app begins to conclude its spiel.
-“The X-3000 can also operate many of your mobile apps, such as Notes and Calculator.
+“The X-3000 can even operate many of your mobile apps, such as Notes and Calculator.
 For apps like Music, you can queue a playlist and the song will play through your device.
 Please remember that the X-3000 is text-only.
 Other media is not supported.

-“For more about putting X-3000 to work for you, please review our user guide,” the app said cheerfully, ending the presentation.
+“For more about putting X-3000 to work for you, please review our user guide.”

 The screen melds to a static image of the NeuraConnect logo.